ezagal1916/ezagal1916/README.md

 ## Objective
 My academic journey in Mechanical Engineering has led to a passion for Engineering, Physics, Math, and Coding.

-I am currently seeking full-time employment as an Engineer.
+I am currently seeking full-time employment in computer programming or Mechanical Engineering/Controls Engineering.

 ## Skills